Learning-Journey-Tcoons1413/Semester-3/Database Theory - COMP CO859/Week 2/Class 3.md

 - **Functional Dependency**
 	- Relationship between a determinant A and dependent attribute B
 - **Candidate Key**
-	- An attribute that could be used a a primary key
+	- An attribute that could be used a primary key
 - **Primary key**
 	- Cannot be NULL
 	- Meaningless but unique number `MBUN`